oktadev/okta-blog/_source/_posts/2021-05-19-spring-security-testing.md

 * Table of Contents
 {:toc}

+If you prefer to learn visually, you can [watch a screencast of this tutorial](https://youtu.be/H1Un1eDEfGY).

+{% youtube H1Un1eDEfGY %}

 ## Test a WebFlux Gateway with `mockOidcLogin()`

 Let's start by building and testing a Webflux API Gateway with Okta OIDC login enabled.
 With HTTPie and Spring Initializr, create and download a Spring Boot Maven project: